-I use optical variability data to classify high-energy sources, particularly compact binaries.
+I am using optical variability data to search for hidden populations of neutron star and black hole binaries in our Galaxy.
 My research includes observation, instrumentation, and large-scale data analysis.

 I lead the team at the University of Washington building the LSST real-time data processing pipelines.
 LSST will generate about 15 terabytes of images each night.
 Our software will rapidly process these images, subtract them from templates derived from past LSST images, identify and characterize all of the moving and varying objects, and package and distribute these alerts to the world--all within 60 seconds of the shutter closing!

 Meeting LSST's stringent performance targets requires us to extend the state of the art in algorithms for calibration, astrometry, image differencing, atmospheric characterization, and more.
 I am responsible for ensuring that the LSST data products will be suitable for the broad range of cutting-edge time-domain science that we expect LSST to enable.

 I am particularly involved in the development of the LSST alert stream, a real-time feed of the ten million moving, varying, or exploding objects LSST will detect each night.

 ZTF achieved first light in October 2017 and is now in routine survey operations.
 It is regularly discovering young supernovae, rare classes of transients, variable stars, and solar system objects.

 Forty percent of the ZTF observing time is used for public surveys.
 Since June 2018, UW is using prototype LSST tools to forward alerts from these surveys to community brokers in near real time.
 Bulk public access to these alerts is also available.